 A blue petunia usually symbolizes peacefulness and intimacy.
 However, it can also represent deep trust that is shared between two or more people.

 White petunias symbolize innocence and truth.
 However, they can also represent dignity and trust.

 What is the Cultural Significance of a Petunia?

 The petunia is an ornamental flower that is typically used to add a pop of color to a landscape.
 They were often given and used as decorations in Victorian weddings, where they symbolized the idea of suitable company.
 They were used in Shamanism, too, to promote an altered state of perception!

 What is the Symbolism of a Petunia Tattoo?

 A petunia tattoo has multiple meanings, depending on the wearer.
 In most cases, this flower is used to symbolize resentment and anger when chosen as a tattoo.
 This is especially true when it is used to represent someone with whom you have had a disagreement.

 However, more often than that, the petunia is used to symbolize a desire to spend time with another person.
 When used as imagery in a tattoo, the petunia can have soothing, peaceful connotations.

-There are very few occasions in which it is not appropriate to give someone a petunia.
-Often grown during the summer months, these flowers are great gifts to give at housewarming parties or as gifts to a hostess.
+There are very few occasions in which it is not appropriate to give someone a petunia plant.
+Often grown during the summer months along with other popular hanging basket flowers, these flowers are great gifts to give at housewarming parties or as gifts to a hostess.

 They are often gifted on Mother’s Day along with other springtime celebrations, like graduations.
 They are thoughtful gifts for anybody regardless of the occasion.